elastic/kibana/rfcs/text/0000_alert_actions_service.md

 The following might help illustrate the relationship

 - Alert task queries ES and checks some condition
-  - Condition met
+  - when Condition met
-  - alert task fires an `preconfigured action instatnce` passing only required fields
+    - alert task fires a `preconfigured action instance` passing only required fields
     - action service invokes handler/handlers for preconfigured actions

 We also want to be able to support multiple configurations for each integration.
 Such as multiple slacks and/or slack channels.
 Multiple send email addresses